 These instructions show how to connect to the CA&ES Remote Desktop server.
-This guide assumes you have Windows XP, Windows Vista, or Windows 7.
+This guide assumes you have Windows 7, 8.1 or 10.
 For Mac operating system, please follow the instructions for Remote Desktop Connection for Mac.

 - On your Internet-connected computer, click Start, point to All Programs, and then point to Accessories.